tolu360/react-native-google-places/README.md

 - If you do not have CocoaPods already installed on your machine, run `gem install cocoapods` to set it up the first time.
 (Hint: Go grab a cup of coffee!)
 - If you are not using Cocoapods in your project already, run `cd ios && pod init` at the root directory of your project.
 This would create a `Podfile` in your `ios` directory.
-- Run `react-native link react-native-google-places-api` at the root directory of your project and ensure you edit your Podfile to look like the sample below (remove all the targets you are not building for, such as Tests and tvOS):
+- Run `react-native link react-native-google-places-native` at the root directory of your project and ensure you edit your Podfile to look like the sample below (remove all the targets you are not building for, such as Tests and tvOS):

 ```ruby
 # platform :ios, '9.0'